-The project will involve collecting baseline indoor air quality data from all schools which will be evaluated to make recommendations for changes to building operations and occupant behavior and to identify facility renovations to improve indoor air quality.
-This work will be guided by the U.S. Environmental Protection Agency’s Tools for Schools Indoor Air Quality Program which recognizes that good indoor air quality is a combination of the performance of building systems and occupant behavior.
+The project involved collecting baseline indoor air quality data from all schools which will be evaluated to make recommendations for changes to building operations and occupant behavior and to identify facility renovations to improve indoor air quality.
+This work was guided by the U.S. Environmental Protection Agency’s Tools for Schools Indoor Air Quality Program which recognizes that good indoor air quality is a combination of the performance of building systems and occupant behavior.

-The timing of this project in conjunction with the bond-funded work in the Educational Facilities Master Plan (much of which will impact ventilation and indoor air quality) creates the opportunity to consider IAQ implications in designing projects and measure the effect of the renovation work on indoor environmental quality.
+The timing of this project in conjunction with the bond-funded work in the 2014 Educational Facilities Master Plan (much of which impacted ventilation and indoor air quality) created the opportunity to consider IAQ implications in designing projects and measure the effect of the renovation work on indoor environmental quality.

 Air Quality Data Collection

-The first step in this process involves school site baseline data collection.
-Trained personnel will conduct walk-through assessments to gather basic air quality measurements.
-These data will be used to identify what issues can be corrected through education and communication about building operations and occupant behavior (often with little or no cost) and those issues that may need to be prioritized for long-term funding.
-Using this data, an IAQ management plan will be drafted for each school.
-The project also will include outreach and training for BVSD staff regarding indoor air quality issues in schools.
+The first step in this process involved school site baseline data collection.
+Trained personnel conducted walk-through assessments to gather basic air quality measurements.
+These data were used to identify what issues can be corrected through education and communication about building operations and occupant behavior (often with little or no cost) and those issues that may need to be prioritized for long-term funding.
+The project also included outreach and training for BVSD staff regarding indoor air quality issues in schools.